Skip to Main Content

 Open Funding

-Interact for Health awards competitive grants through Requests for Proposals (RFPs), invited funding and collaborative funding.
+Interact for Health awards competitive grants through Requests for Proposals (RFPs), invited funding, and collaborative funding.
 Read more about our process on our How We Fund page.
 Current open funding opportunities are below:

 Click the button below to begin the application process for any of the current open RFPs or RFAs listed below (unless noted).